 With next-generation technologies, a company's CISO will regain the advantage that comes with visibility, early warnings and automated responses and remediation.
 So in the event of a compromise, the organisation is confident of the capabilities to act before a real crisis occurs.

-To learn more about a suitable approach to managing your cyber threat, contact Blue Secure for a consultation at +27 (0) 11 206 5600 or email@example.com.
+To learn more about a suitable approach to managing your cyber threat, contact Blue Turtle for a consultation at +27 (0) 11 206 5600 or email@example.com.

 Our comments policy does not allow anonymous postings.
 Read the policy here